XCOM 2 Class Analysis: Skirmisher

 And here's the X-COM skills.

 Volatile Mix isn't complete garbage, particularly if you also rolled Tactical Rigging, as Skirmishers actually are one of your better grenade-chuckers thanks to their significant ability to re-position, and indeed Skirmishers probably appreciate it more than Rangers, Specialists, or Sharpshooters ever will, but it's a bit difficult to justify pouring Ability Points into it.
-You'll only benefit from it once in a mission at most, the damage boost is okay early in the game but becomes largely irrelevant as the game progresses, and the blast radius increase is too unreliable in actually mattering.
+You'll only benefit from it once in a mission at most and the damage boost is okay early in the game but becomes largely irrelevant as the game progresses.
+It's not like Skirmishers have a Grenade Launcher to get a good blast radius.

 It's too bad Volatile Mix doesn't increase the Shred on grenades.
-It would be a lot more appealing in general if it did, even if it sacrificed damage or blast radius increase for it.
+It would be a lot more appealing in general if it did, even if it sacrificed damage for it.